claenjoy/Ceph-with-Openstack-Grizzly/README.md

 multi-node Openstack grizzly , ubuntu 12.04 64bit

-if you have single disk , reccomend to separate OS from the data so use the LVM tool .
+if you have single disk , recommend to separate OS from the data so use the LVM tool .

 example from: